eclipse-che4z/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

 Follow the section [External Macro Libraries and COPY Members](#External-Macro-Libraries-and-COPY-Members) below for more detailed instructions on configuring the environment.

+The `pgm_conf.json` file can be provided implicitly by another product that supports integration with HLASM Language Support (e.g. Endevor Bridge for Git).

 ## Language Features

 The HLASM Language Support extension parses and analyzes all parts of a HLASM program.
 It resolves all ordinary symbols, variable symbols and checks the validity of most instructions.
 The extension supports conditional and unconditional branching and can define global and local variable symbols.
 It can also expand macros and COPY instructions.